Chapter 11: Using Files

 So far we have always gotten program input from the user of the program typing in to the program window.
 This works very well for a lot of interactive programs.
 However, there is another way to get input into a program which is to read it in from a file.
 There are some cases where this is nice to be able to do:

-- It lets you read in large amounts of input which would be tedious to type by hand.
+- It lets you read in large amounts of input which would be tedious to type in by hand.

 - It lets you test a program more quickly if you don't have to type the input in, and also keeps you from typing it wrong.
 If you want to re-run the program over and over again this speeds up development.